 The Reusch crater is one of the three concentric craters within Kibo Volcanic cone, one of Mount Kilimanjaro’s peaks and the main summit.
 Among the three craters within Kibo is the Reusch crater which was formed as a result of Mount Kilimanjaro’s former volcanic activities.
-The Reusch crater measures about 1,300m in diameter and inside it there is a third crater disappearing into the ground known as the Ash Pit, which measures about 140m wide.
+Kibo Peak has 3 concentric craters with Kibo Crater being the largest one measuring 2.5 km wide, then the Reusch crater measures about 1,300m in diameter and inside it there is a third crater disappearing into the ground known as the Ash Pit, which measures about 140m wide.

 The Reusch Crater was named after Gustav Otto Richard Reusch in 1954 named after he completed climbing Mount Kilimanjaro for the 25th time after an astonishing 65 attempts.